acttos/CommonUtilities/README.md

 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
 ```

-The time you use CUtil, you just need import the module in your header file：
+The time you use CUtil, you just need import the module in your class file：

 ```
 #import <Foundation/Foundation.h>